IngrahamHSTF/ingrahamtf.github.io/README.md

 # EDIT THE index.md FILE TO CHANGE THE LANDING PAGE

 # Ingraham Track and Field News

+## March 31, 2020:

+Hello once again!

+I just wanted to say, I miss you all.
+For the first time in 14 years, I am not hanging with Rams in the afternoon during Track season, and it's a super-odd feeling.
+This is a weird, crazy, terrible, slow-motion tragedy, and I want you to k

+**Here are some updates:**
+* What's new with the season?
+  * With the federal government mentioning social distancing should be in place until the end of april, there is still a lot of uncertainty.
+Some experts that Washington State has been consulting with have recommended at least the end of May.
+  * The WIAA seems committed to making a season happen if we resume in late april/early may.
+They can’t push back the dates of championship meets any more than they were already, due to graduation conflicts.
+* Athetes:
+  * Our new GroupMe seems to be getting a lot of members.
+If you are not a member, check your email for details.
+  * We want to keep the the tradition of "Athlete of the Week" alive at this time, so we are starting a weekly contest.
+Details in email.

 ## March 25, 2020:

 Hello Rams Families and Athletes!